 - Bring the reconfigurable logic to a safe state, so resetting it doesn't confuse anything affected by its outputs.

-- Assert the reset signal(s) for the reconfigurable logic.
+- Activate the reset signals for the reconfigurable logic.

 - Initiate decoupling.